Funding Requests (Travel, Summer, Sixth Year)

 3. The Dissertation Examination Committee must be formed not later than the approval of the dissertation for defense.

 4. The Dissertation Examination Committee must consist of five members, of whom at least two and no more than three must be members of the full-time faculty in ISAW.
 Normally the advisor or coadvisors will be members of the Committee.
-The Committee will be chaired by an ISAW full-time faculty member, designated by the Director of Graduate Studies and not identical with the advisor.
+A full-time ISAW faculty member other than the advisor will be appointed as Committee Chair by the Director of Graduate Studies.

 5. The Director of Graduate Studies must approve all members of the Dissertation Examination Committee.